twonoise/rfclipper/README.md

 The magic of this, at the point of view of modern DSP world, is that it makes _soft_ clipping while not have any _soft_ function.
 (It is more like compressor or normalize, but non-integrating, with momentary, per sample operation).
 If input is one tone, output will be one unity amplitude tone, without distortions if using mentioned analog circuitry, and _almost_ without distortions when using limited DSP math.

-Hard limiter generates a lot of out-of-band harmonics, but they can be easily filtered out due to carrier frequency is much larger than baseband bandwidth.
+Hard limiter generates a lot of out-of-band harmonics, but they can be easily filtered out due to carrier frequency is way higher than baseband bandwidth.

 Here is the difference between analog and sampled system.
 Analog harmonics can be eliminated completely.
 This is impossible with DSP-based design, because it have well limited BW and it is **Fs/2**.
 All harmonics which _can not be represented with current Fs_, are aliased and can fall back to **RF** band, which makes result not exactly precise.
 In other words, harmonic can be filtered out only if they can be correctly represented first.
 See _Figure 2_ here https://www.soundonsound.com/sound-advice/q-what-aliasing-and-what-causes-it